-The poor knowledge of fine-scale spatial and temporal distributions of water vapor is partly responsible for the slow improvement in quantitative precipitation forecasts (QPF).
-The International H2O Project (IHOP, 13 May through 25 June 2002, Weckwerth et al. 2004), was conducted over the central Great Plains of the United States to investigate, as one of its goals, the four-dimensional distribution of atmospheric water vapor and its impact on QPF.
-During IHOP_2002, a network of sensors collected numerous water vapor data.
-This network included ground-based GPS receivers which measure the delay along the slant path from GPS satellites to the ground-based receivers.
+water vapor and its impact on QPF.
+During IHOP\2002, a network of sensors collected numerous water vapor data.
+This network included ground-based GPS receivers, which measure the delay along the slant path from GPS satellites to the ground-based receivers.
 The total integrated water along the slant paths can be derived from the slant-path wet delay (the part of the delay caused by the water vapor) (Rocken et al. 1993; Ware et al. 1997; Braun et al. 2001).